paoloironhack/dataptams2020/projects/Project-Week-1-Build-Your-Own-Game/Kick-Off.md

 **Phase 2**
 * Finish the coding and possibly check for bugs in the program (e.g. check what happens if the player gives unexpected inputs to the program).
-* In the evening, start preparing the slides for Friday's presentation.
+* In the evening, start preparing the slides for Saturday's presentation.

 **Phase 3**
 * Presentation time Saturday January 25th at **3PM**!